Hiranyabandi/hiranyabandi/README.md

 **Data Visualization & Analysis:**
 📊 Tableau, 📈 Power BI, 📊 hvPlot, 📉 Matplotlib, 📊 Seaborn,

 ### 📂 **Highlighted Projects**
-Here's a slightly more detailed description of your highlighted projects:

-### 📂 **Highlighted Projects**

 🔹 **Baymax - Terms and Conditions Summarization**
 Developed a **LLM-based application** using **Retrieval-Augmented Generation (RAG)** to simplify complex legal jargon in **Terms and Conditions** documents.
 The application increased user comprehension by 50%, making legal text more accessible and actionable.
 🔹 **Energy Forecasting Data Challenge**
 Utilized **FB Prophet**, **VAR**, and **ARIMA** models to forecast energy demand for **industrial and commercial sites**.
 My solution improved accuracy by 30%, enabling better resource allocation and energy management strategies.
 🔹 **Home Credit - Credit Risk Model Stability**
 Built a robust **machine learning model** using **XGBoost** and **LightGBM** to predict loan defaults.
 The model enhanced accuracy by 35%, improving financial inclusion by helping lenders make data-driven decisions for creditworthiness.
 🔹 **Sentiment Analysis on COVID-19 Twitter Data**
 Used **BERT** for sentiment analysis on **Twitter data** related to **COVID-19** vaccinations.
 This project provided insights into public sentiment, helping evaluate trends in vaccine acceptance and COVID-related discussions.

-These versions add more depth, making each project sound impactful and showcasing your technical expertise.

 ### 📫 **Let’s Connect!**
 🔗 [LinkedIn](https://www.linkedin.com/in/hbandi2002)